laurenemick/laurenemick/README.md

 - I'm a Full-Stack Developer based in Seattle, Washington.
 - My main tech stack is React, Python, and Java.
-- Currently working on AWS Cloud Practitioner Essentials Certification.
-- Learning Ruby on Rails.
+- Currently learning Ruby on Rails and Flask.
 - Seeking full-time employment in the greater Seattle area.
 Open to remote opportunities.

 ## Tools and Technologies